13-14 June 2026 in Montgenèvre

 The Altitude Adventure Race is part of the French Orienteering Adventure Race Cup.

-To be listed, you must register in teams of 2 with the same crew on the course corresponding to your category on all the adventure races of the season.
+In order to qualify for the French Orienteering Adventure Race Cup, you must register in teams of 2 with the same crew on the course corresponding to your category on all the adventure races of the season.
 See the rules for category details.

 In 2026, the other rounds are the Raid O'Bivwak and the Raid de la Vallée de la Blanche.